Associate Professor Nirajan Shiwakoti

 - Discovery Chanel Canada, 2008

-- Waykole, S.,Shiwakoti, N.,Stasinopoulos, P. (2021).
-Review on Lane Detection and Tracking Algorithms of Advanced Driver Assistance System In: Sustainability, 13, 1 - 29
+- Waykole, S.,Shiwakoti, N.,Stasinopoulos, P. (2022).
+Performance Evaluation of Lane Detection and Tracking Algorithm Based on Learning-Based Approach for Autonomous Vehicle In: Sustainability, 14, 1 - 20

 - Australia’s trade and the threat of autonomous unmanned underwater vehicles.
 Funded by: Department of Defence Strategic Policy Grants 2022 onwards from (2022 to 2023)